Z1ngo1/cobol-practice-tasks/TASKS/TASK13-MASTER-SYNC/README.md

 **FILE STATUS Codes (all four files):**
 - 00 - Successful operation
+- 35 - File not found on OPEN (program displays status and STOP RUN)
 - Other codes - I/O errors on open, read, or write (program displays status and STOP RUN)

 CLOSE errors treated as warnings (display only, no STOP RUN).